 These measures will allow families to eat heathy meals 12 months a year and help eliminate malnutrition.
 Any excess crops can then be sold at local markets, generating much needed income to these families, 70% of which live in poverty.

-Dreams to Beams and ACA are equal partners in this project and in May of 2017 D2B founder Jim Norgate will travel to the Zambezi region, to see the project and meet the families receiving the aid.
+Dreams to Beams and ACA are equal partners in this project and in May of 2017 D2B founder Jim Norgate travelled to the Zambezi region, to see the project and meet the families receiving the aid.

 Dreams to Beams